msalemor/ai-apps-blocks/README.md

 # AI-Infused Appplications with Azure OpenAI - <br/>Application Development Building Blocks

-## OpenAI fundamentals

 ### What can I build with this thing?

 ![Samples](images/ai-apps-demos.png)

 - RAG Pattern
 - Travel guides generator
 - Financial advisor
-- - Drone driver
+- Drone driver

+## OpenAI fundamentals

 ### What are the models and what models are there (ADA, GPT 3.5, 4)?